SoySauceLab/CollectionKit/README.md

 ### Presenter System

 CollectionKit offers a presenter system which allows you to create fancy animations and adjust how cells are displayed.
+Presenter can be applied to individual providers, cells, or to entire `CollectionView`.

-Presenters are easy to write.
 Here are some examples of custom presenters that is included in the example project.
-They can be used with any layout.
+Note that they can be used in combination with any layout.
 Here we are using a transposed waterfall layout.

 | Wobble  | Edge Shrink | Zoom |
 | ------------- | ------------- | ------------- |